Bedrock-Data-Project/asemic-shared/Documentation/asemic-docs/data-integration/prerequisites.md

 1. **Consistent User Identifier**: Ensure you have a consistent user ID across all relevant tables.
 2. **Timestamp Fields**: Each event should have an associated timestamp.
 3. **Event Type Identification**: There should be a clear way to distinguish between different types of events.
+4. **Event structure**: Events are stored either each in a separate table, or all events in one big table with clear event type identification

 ## Asemic CLI Installation